 The type of windows you will need depends largely on what climate you live in.
 Because of this, the ENERGY STAR rating for windows varies by region.
 In northern climates a low U-factor and higher SGHC are necessary to receive an ENERGY STAR certificate.
 This allows your home to be properly insulated and take advantage of passive solar heat from the windows.
 In southern climates, the minimum U-factor rating for ENERGY STAR certification is slightly higher, but the SGHC is lower.
 This reduces the amount of excess solar heat in the home.
 That’s why it’s so important to buy the right ENERGY STAR windows for your location.

 Here are the guidelines by region for ENERGY STAR to certify different windows.

 - U-factor= .28 and SHGC = 0.32 or greater

 - U-factor= .29 and SHGC = 0.37 or greater

 - U-factor= .30 and SHGC = 0.42 or greater

 North Central Guidelines

-While ENERGY STAR window requirements are stringent, skylight requirements aren’t as strict.
-The U-factor can be considerably higher and the SGHC doesn’t have to be as low in Southern locations.
-Even though the requirements aren’t as strict, you should still pay attention to these ratings.
-Having a low u-factor skylight installed in a Northern home will allow a decent amount of heat to escape from your home.
+While all ENERGY STAR window requirements are stringent, the requirements for skylights aren’t quite as strict as they are for other windows.
+The U-factor can be considerably higher, and the SGHC doesn’t have to be as low in Southern locations.
+Even though the requirements are slightly more lenient, you should still pay attention to these ratings.
+Having a low U-factor skylight installed in a Northern home will allow a fair amount of heat to escape through the window.